Project Length: 4 months

 My Role: Senior UX Designer, UX Writer

 TripIt wanted to add a new feature to the app that allowed travelers to keep travel documents, emergency contacts, and other important travel info at their fingertips.

-We decided to build out this feature and make it more useful.
+We decided to build out the existing feature and make it more useful.
 However, this feature only existed on the web version and not on any of the mobile apps.
-So we had to add an entirely new feature to both the iOS and Android apps and add to an existing feature on the website.
+So we had to add an entirely new feature to both the iOS and Android apps and add functionality to an existing feature on the website.

 I started with a sitemap and then began sketching screens.
 It was important that there was consistency between all three platforms in both functionality and design.

 I started wireframes with the website and broke up the existing profile into sections by adding tabs.
 Before the tabs, everything had just been on one screen.

 Because the web version had a user's screen name, we had to carry it over on mobile.
 We had no specific statistics around whether it was useful, but since it had been there since the beginning of the TripIt web platform, we couldn't just remove it.
 We did add functionality to make sure the screen name was unique, which did not exist before this upgrade.

 I started with the website and broke up the existing profile into sections by adding tabs.
 Before the tabs, everything had just been on one screen.

 On mobile, we added a Profile section, and then a space to show the screen name.
 We also allowed users to edit that information.